FabricationsHQ - Muirsically Speaking

 Two things immediately come to mind.

-It doesn’t compute.
-Not because the recipient of the request has the IQ of a coffee bean plant (some do though, as we’ll see later) but because these reasonably intelligent people have been trained to chant the mantra and only know one script.
+Not because the recipient of the request has the IQ of a coffee bean plant (some do though, as we’ll see later) but because the baristas' have been trained to chant the mantra and only know one script.

-Any deviation throws them to such a degree that the customer is met with a blank stare or a quizzing look that suggests the man or woman in front of them must be in the wrong shop.
+Any deviation throws them to such a degree that the customer is met with a blank stare.

 Others, though, know how to handle that simple “just a coffee please” question and respond with a barrage of alternatives or additions thrown back at the customer.

-A number of years ago a good friend of mine and I were shooting the breeze over the very nature of the coffee chain of events we were watching develop in front of our eyes.
+A number of years ago a good friend of mine and I were shooting the breeze over the very nature of the coffee chain of events we were watching develop in front of our eyes (John and I had a black coffee and a white coffee, respectively, which had taken ten minutes of translation to obtain).

 We decided, come the day we win, earn, or inherit the obscene amounts of money that we’re clearly entitled to, we will open a chain of our own, the brand name being JFC.